Preparing for Your Interview with Targeted Provision

 We’re looking for tutors who are resilient, empathetic, and skilled in working with learners who may have high-level or complex needs.

-• Have you worked with students who faced multiple challenges, such as SEN, trauma, or school refusal?
+• Can you provide specific examples of working with students who faced multiple challenges, such as SEN, trauma, or school refusal?

-• How did you build a positive relationship and establish trust?
+• How did you go about building a positive relationship and establishing trust?

 What progress did you help them achieve, academically, emotionally, or behaviourally?